quentinbwilliams/project1/readme.md

 ### User routes

-Favorite club
-Follow players
-Follow league
+Favorite club, Follow players, Follow league, validate with user_id instead of username

 # League route

-Schedule
-Odds
-Injury & Transfer news
+Schedule, Odds, Injury & Transfer news, Extend League methods outside of PL, but to any league

+# Cup competitions

+Champions League, Europa League, FA Cup, etc. -- Since Cup comps have different structure than leagues, establish Cup Model.
+League to Team is One to Many; Cup to Team is Many to Many.